UPCOMING CLASSES

 Emergency Medical Technician (EMT)

 Emergency Medical Technicians are integral and indispensable members of our coastal emergency medical services, providing life-saving emergency medical care to the sick and injured.
-The 2023 EMT course began in January 2023.
-Information about the 2024 class will appear here when available.
+The 2024 EMT class starts in January.

 Emergency Medical Responder (EMR)